Credit rating summary

 Standard & Poor’s

-On 27 April 2021, Standard & Poor's Global Ratings revised its outlook on Bendigo and Adelaide Bank to positive from stable and affirmed its long-term counterparty credit rating at 'BBB+' and affirmed the short-term rating at 'A-2'.
+On 9 December 2021, Standard & Poor's Global Ratings affirmed its long-term counterparty credit rating at 'BBB+' and affirmed the short-term rating at 'A-2'outlook.
+Further to this, the positive outlook for BEN was affirmed.

 The positive outlook on BEN reflects the view that there is a one-in-three possibility that Australian banks will face reduced industry risks in the next two years.
-S&P consider that the stronger systemwide funding metrics could be sustained despite a modest weakening in the next three years as the COVID-19 driven rise in customer deposits through 2020 unwinds and the RBA’s term funding matures.
+S&P expect that BEN will maintain a strong RAC ratio of 10%-15% over the next two years.
+In addition, S&P consider that credit losses should remain low.

 S&P expect to raise the long-term issuer credit rating on BEN by one notch to 'A-' if a view is formed that industry risks facing Australian banks have reduced sustainably, all else being equal.

-On 16 May 2021, Fitch Ratings revised the Outlook on Bendigo and Adelaide Bank Limited's (BEN) Long-Term Issuer Default Rating (IDR) to Stable from Negative, and affirmed the IDR at 'A-'.
-BEN's other ratings were affirmed at the same time.
+On 8 June 2022, Fitch Ratings affirmed Bendigo and Adelaide Bank Limited's (BEN) Long-Term Issuer Default Rating (IDR) at 'A-' with a Stable outlook and affirmed the Viability Rating (VR) at 'a-'.

 Need more information?